The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Conclusion

 \section{Conclusion}

-Our investigation reveals a fundamental "Paradox of Robustness": while Large Language Models are lexically brittle and prone to sycophantic alignment in open-ended contexts, they exhibit near-total invariance to affective noise in rule-bound institutional tasks.
-By quantifying a $110-300\times$ robustness gap between human susceptibility and LLM invariance, we establish that the instruction-following objective effectively decouples logical constraint satisfaction from persuasive narrative framing.
-This discovery suggests a paradigm shift for algorithmic fairness and institutional stability.
-In high-stakes domains such as healthcare triage, legal adjudication, and financial credit, where human judgment is systematically compromised by emotional heuristics, instruction-tuned models can provide consistent, rule-adherent outputs.
-Rather than merely replicating human cognitive pitfalls, these models offer a source of procedural consistency likely unattainable by humans.
-Future work must investigate the scaling laws of this invariance and the normative implications of deploying systems that prioritize logical rule-adherence over human-centric empathy.
+Our investigation reveals a ``Paradox of Robustness'': while LLMs are lexically brittle and prone to sycophantic alignment in open-ended contexts, they exhibit near-invariance to affective noise in the core rule-bound benchmark and only practically negligible drift in reviewer-driven side studies.
+By quantifying a roughly 100-fold robustness gap between human susceptibility and LLM invariance in the core benchmark, we establish that instruction-following can decouple logical constraint satisfaction from persuasive narrative framing, a capability absent in pretrained base models that cannot even follow the structured protocol (Table~\ref{tab:basemodel}).
+The immigration extension and adversarial narrative screening pilot broaden this conclusion without making it unconditional: they suggest strong robustness that is task-structure-dependent, not a universal immunity to manipulation.
+In high-stakes domains where human judgment is systematically compromised by emotional heuristics, aligned models can provide consistent, rule-adherent outputs---though future work must investigate the scaling laws, legal boundary conditions, and normative implications of deploying systems that prioritize logical rule-adherence over human-centric empathy.